-Return to US 431.
+For the best chance of seeing large numbers of waterfowl during the winter months, the Kennedy Unit is recommended, although access is limited to walking and biking, and the Unit is closed on Wednesdays and Saturdays during the waterfowl hunting season.
+To reach the Kennedy Unit, return to US 431.
 From the intersection of AL 285 and US 431, drive south for 1.4 miles.
-The first right turn after crossing the water is the entrance road to the Kennedy unit.
-A clay road atop a levee travels almost 2.5 miles to its end above a marsh on the south side of the road and the open waters of the lake to the north.
-The trees along the entrance to the Kennedy are home to nesting Red-shouldered Hawks, Northern Parulas, Yellow-throated Warblers, Blue-gray Gnatcatchers, Orchard Orioles, Eastern Wood Pewees, and more.
-Unfortunately, the road beyond this point is gated and locked.
-A hike to the end of the road and back is not too difficult in ideal weather, but inadvisable much of the year when the walk can be punishing due to sun, wind, sudden rains, or mosquitos large enough to carry off small children.
+The first right turn after crossing the water is the entrance road.
+An unpaved road atop a levee travels almost 2.5 miles to its end overlooking a marsh on the south side of the road and the open waters of the lake to the north.
+A hike or bike trip to the end of the road and back is well worth it, but it can include exposure to sun, wind, sudden rains, and mosquitos, so be prepared.